lbechberger/ML4NLP/doku_in_progress.md

 ### User profiles

 By choosing the automatic generation of idealized user profiles to build the data set, the way to model a user's profile is also narrowed down.
 As described in the preceding part of the documentation, a user profile from the point of view of the classifier is just a number of articles that match the user's interests.
-When applied to a real-world scenario, these articles could, for instance, be articles which the user read untill the end or articles that the user specified that they liked them.
+When applied to a real-world scenario, these articles could, for instance, be articles which the user read until the end or articles that the user specified that he or she liked them.

 ### Automatic generation of the dataset